Frequently asked questions about booking your visit, paying for your visit, and the on-site experience you can expect when you arrive.

 You can book online on the day of your visit if there are still time slots available.
 To see time slots, click on ‘Book Your Visit’ on the property page of the site you wish to visit.
 Although the date will be highlighted as orange on the calendar, no time slots will appear until you click on the date you would like to visit.

 I’ve changed my plans, can I swap my tickets/get a refund?

-If you are a Member you can now cancel any free tickets by visiting the customer service area on the SeeTicket website.
-You’ll simply need your original booking reference and postcode to login and can easily cancel any unwanted tickets from this page.
-To re-book for a new date and time, simply return to the English Heritage website and book a new ticket.
+If you are a Member you can cancel your free tickets by visiting the customer service area on the SeeTickets website.
+You’ll need your original booking reference and postcode to login, and you can easily cancel any unwanted tickets from this page.
+To re-book for a new date and time, just return to the English Heritage website and book a new ticket.
 If you require any help, please contact us via our online form or using our web-chat facility to speak with one of our team.